 Now let’s talk for just a moment about what Facebook can do for your business…

 Facebook can be an instant source of traffic to your website.
 It can be an immediate source of leads for your business with verified contact information like name email address and phone number.
+It can allow you to 'retarget' and re-engage with your visitors (and soon-to-be buyers) who have abandoned your website, shopping cart, sales funnel, or anywhere else you are engaging with your audience.

 You can generate sales of products directly on Facebook or through ads that track sales conversations on your website.